Site of Joining Forces in Wenjiashi of Autumn Harvest Uprising: History

 Liren School was originally built in 1841, in the region of Daoguang Emperor of the Qing dynasty (1644-1911).

 It was officially renamed "Liren School" (里仁学校) in 1912.

 On September 9, 1927, the Communist leader Mao Zedong launched the Autumn Harvest Uprising in Hunan-Jiangxi border region.
 A few days later while he and his army was defeated by the Kuomintang army, they assembled in Wenjiashi, Liuyang of Hunan province.
 On September 19, 1927, Mao hosted a military conference in here at night, then he and his army marched to Jinggang Mountains and gave up the plan of attacking Changsha.

 On 4 March 1961, it was listed as a Major Historical and Cultural Site Protected at the National Level in Hunan province by the State Council of the People's Republic of China.

-In 1977, the Liuyang government built a memorial museum in here, it has an area of about 12474 square meters, the museum holds many historical relics.
+In 1977, the Liuyang government built a memorial museum here.
+With an area of about 12474 square meters, the museum holds many historical relics.